Global Scholars Extended Program Description

 Global Scholars is a program to be completed in an international, domestic, or remote setting.
 However, any international travel is subject to FSU’s wider travel policies and guidelines for students, staff, and faculty.
 As a result, all international travel will need to be approved by the university before the summer.
 This process will be covered within the Spring Theory Course.

-The program consists of a theory (spring) course and a reflection (fall) course, both of which occur online and explore the ethical and political complexities of attempting to ‘do good’ or ‘help others’ while crossing significant differences of culture and power.
-The program also introduces students to qualitative, community-based research paradigms and provides space for reflecting on larger questions about power, privilege, inequality, and diversity.
-Overall, the program consists of 3 distinct phases:
+The program consists of a theory (spring) course and a reflection (fall) course, both of which occur in-person and explore the ethical and political complexities of attempting to ‘do good’ or ‘help others’ while crossing significant differences of culture and power.
+The program also introduces students to qualitative, community-based research paradigms and provides space for reflecting on larger questions about development, community, inequality, and diversity.

 Funding/Program Costs